Safeguarding Multimodal Knowledge Copyright in the RAG-as-a-Service Environment: Experiments

-The experimental results (Table \ref{tab:relevant_query_example} performed on LLaVA-NeXT and MMQA) show that if the unique acronym in the probe query is replaced with a common acronym, the injected watermark image will \textbf{\textit{not}} affect the relevant query at all.
-Since \textit{Acronym-no\_instruction} and \textit{Spatial-imprecise} contain part of the trigger in the original probe query, the watermarked image can be retrieved to a certain extent.
-However, the high SimScore indicates that the watermarked image will not significantly affect the output of the relevant query, which reflects the harmlessness of our \textit{AQUA}.
-More results are shown in Appendix \ref{app:relevant_query}.
+\textbf{Relevant Queries.} We employ relevant queries to assess whether the embedded watermark interferes with the model's standard output when processing prompts highly similar to the probe query.
+The experimental results on \texttt{LLaVA-NeXT} and \textit{MMQA} (Table \ref{tab:relevant_query_example}) indicate that if the unique acronym within the probe query is substituted with a common one, the embedded watermark does \textbf{\textit{not}} impact the output for the relevant query.
+For queries that partially retain trigger components from the original probe, such as \textit{Acronym-no\_instruction} and \textit{Spatial-imprecise}, the watermark is retrieved at a limited rate.
+Nevertheless, the high SimScore indicates that the watermark's presence does not significantly alter the final output, a finding that underscores the harmlessness of our \textbf{AQUA} method.
+Additional results are presented in Appendix \ref{app:relevant_query}.

-\subsection{Stealthiness of \textit{AQUA}}
+\subsection{Stealthiness of \textbf{AQUA}}

-\textbf{PCA Visualization.} Many previous works \citep{chen2018detecting,tran2018spectral,boler2022trusted} propose how to filter harmful images from poisoned databases.
-Similarly, \citep{chen2024class,gummadi2024enhancing,yao2025controlnet} mention how to filter harmful text queries in the RAG system.
-So, if the embeddings of watermark images and probe queries are similar to the embeddings of original images and normal queries in the dataset, detecting and filtering the watermark images is difficult for \textit{Adversary}.
-We employ Principal Component Analysis (PCA) \citep{pearson1901liii,hotelling1933analysis} to visualize the embeddings of watermark images and their probe queries compared to those of original images and normal queries from the MMQA dataset (Fig.~\ref{fig:visualizaiton}).
-For this visualization, we select five watermarked samples and their corresponding probe queries generated by each of \textit{AQUA} methods; 300 original images and their corresponding normal queries are randomly sampled from the MMQA datasets.
-These results indicate that \textit{AQUA} maintains strong stealthiness while preserving high retrieval performance.
+\textbf{PCA Visualization.} Inspired by prior work \citep{boler2022trusted, chen2024class, yao2025controlnet}, we observe that it is challenging to filter out watermarked images if their embeddings are highly similar to those of the original images in the dataset.
+Therefore, we randomly selected five watermarked images and their corresponding probe queries, along with 300 original images and normal queries, and visualized their embeddings using Principal Component Analysis (PCA) in Figure \ref{fig:pca}.
+These results indicate that \textbf{AQUA} maintains strong stealthiness while preserving high retrieval performance.

-\textbf{Retrieval Ratio vs. Watermark Number.} This experiment aims to test whether the number of injected watermarks affects the retrieval rate of watermarked images by normal queries, providing further evidence for \textit{AQUA}'s stealthiness.
-Figure \ref{fig:retrieve_ratio} shows that as the number of injected watermark images increases, the retrieval ratio of watermark images constructed by our $\textit{AQUA}_{acronym}$ and $\textit{AQUA}_{spatial}$ are both less than \textbf{0.1\%} and does not increase significantly, further demonstrating the stealthiness of our approach.